In the last post we looked at view

 usefully, that includes the constructor.

-So we can extend our above example to set the value of content
+So we can extend our above example to set the value of content from a

 view builder: